 There’s a model train and railway, memorabilia from the ferries, buses and motoring world and an electric TTXGP motorbike which finished third in the 2010 event.

 The Manx Transport Heritage Museum is also home to the P50 – the smallest, road legal car in the world - which was manufactured in Peel in 1964, just 300 yards away from the museum.

 You’ll also uncover details of the original prototypes for the innovative flywheels and cylinder head for BCM rally cars and racing cars produced by Manx Racing Dev and original framed posters of Manx car rallies and Isle of Man Railways notices.

 Opening Times and Admission

-The Manx Transport Heritage Museum is open from Easter to September on Saturdays from 11am to 5pm and on Sundays from 1pm to 5pm.
-It is also open on bank holidays from 1pm to 5pm.
+The Manx Transport Heritage Museum is open from Easter to September on weekends and bank holidays from 1pm to 5pm.

 Admission is free.

 There is limited disabled access and ample free parking in the nearby car park.

 Manx Transport Heritage Museum, Brickworks Office, Mill Road, Peel.